dougeby/IntuneDocs/InTuneDocs/Understand/introduction-to-microsoft-intune.md

 Whatever your organization’s position on enrolled and unenrolled mobile devices and apps, Intune, as a part of EMS, has tools that will help increase your workforce productivity while protecting your corporate data.

 ## Common business problems that Intune helps solve
-The following list of common business problems our customers are trying to solve link to more detailed information about the solutions we can provide.
-Only the last one requires MDM enrollment:
+The following list of business problems link to more detailed information about the solutions we can provide.
+Only the last item requires MDM enrollment as part of the solution:

 * [Protect your on-premises email and data so that it can be accessed by mobile devices](common-ways-to-use-intune.md#Protecting-your-on-premises-email-and-data-so-it-can-be-safely-accessed-by-mobile-devices)
 * [Protect your Office 365 mail and data so that it can be safely accessed by mobile devices](common-ways-to-use-intune.md#Protecting-your-Office-365-email-and-data-so-it-can-be-safely-accessed-by-mobile-devices)